Philadelphia Attractions Welcoming Group Tours

 National Constitution Center

-Having recently unveiled a new exhibit highlighting the women’s suffrage movement in honor of the centennial of the ratification of the 19th Amendment, the National Constitution Center is preparing to welcome groups of 15 or more beginning on September 3.
-Groups will be required to contact the museum’s Director of Group Sales to make a reservation and will also need to separate into smaller groups with staggered entry times to enter the museum.
-For contactless entry — one of the National Constitution Center’s new health and safety measures — full payment and final count will need to be received one week prior to visiting.
+Having recently unveiled a new exhibit highlighting the women’s suffrage movement in honor of the centennial of the ratification of the 19th Amendment, the National Constitution Center is fully prepared to welcome groups back to the museum.
+Groups will be required to contact the museum’s Director of Group Sales to make a reservation and coordinate their visit logistics.
+Visitors who are not fully vaccinated are still strongly recommended to wear masks.
+Full payment and final count will need to be received one week prior to visiting.
 For more information, including the great discounts offered to groups, click here.

 The Penn Museum, which recently renovated its main entrance as well as its Middle East, Mexico and Central America, and Africa galleries, now allows groups to book their visit with no restrictions.
 Adult group tours are also available in a virtual format, including online gallery tours and a digital version of the museum’s popular Ancient Alcohol experience.
 For more information on Penn Museum’s group tour experience, click here, and to inquire about scheduling a group visit, email the museum’s Group Sales Manager.
 To book a virtual group tour program, click here.